What are terpenoids?

 4. The addition of nitrosyl chloride (Tilden’s reagent) gives an idea up to some extent the presence of double bonds in terpenoids.

-nitrosyl chloride
+addition of nitrosyl chloride

 5. Formation of epoxide with peracid also gives an idea about the double bonds in terpenoid molecules.